Marjorie Taylor Greene joins protests in New York City, chants with Trump supporters as others shout "liar" at her

 Others shouted "liar" at Greene, a callback to when she shouted "liar" at President Joe Biden during his State of the Union address this year.

+He is charged with 34 counts, including falsifying business records in the first degree, and pleaded not guilty in court Tuesday.
+Trump has repeatedly denied wrongdoing and accused the D.A. of a political "witch hunt."

-Trump traveled Monday from Florida to New York to surrender himself to face charges, and the city's Mayor Eric Adams urged potential protesters to control themselves.
+As Trump traveled Monday from Florida to New York to face charges, the city's Mayor Eric Adams urged potential protesters to control themselves.

 "Although we have no specific threats, people like Marjorie Taylor Greene, who is known to spread misinformation and hate speech, she stated she's coming to town.
 While you're in town, be on your best behavior," Adams said at a news conference Monday.